glycoaddict/stockpriceupdater/README.md

     current_symbol = String(symbols[i]);
     current_exchange = String(exchange[i]);

-    url = URLFromExchange(current_symbol, current_exchange);
+    // Get URL based on which stock exchange url = URLFromExchange(current_symbol, current_exchange);

+    // Look up the quote in Yahoo Finance
-    // if lookupQuote produces an error, quote = -1
-    quote = lookupQuote(current_symbol, url);
+    // if lookupQuote produces an error, quote will return -1 quote = lookupQuote(current_symbol, url);

-    prices[i] = [quote];
+    // set quote value in the (output) prices array prices[i] = [quote];

   }

   Logger.log([symbols,prices]);

-  // update the sheet in column F, "new_price"
+  // update the sheet in column F, under the header "new_price" sheet.getRange(2, 6, lastrow-1, 1).setValues(prices);
-  Logger.log(prices);
-  sheet.getRange(2, 6, lastrow-1, 1).setValues(prices);

-  // if result is not -1 then update the database for (var k = 0; k < prices.length; k++) {
+  // if result is not -1, ie a correct quote was found, then update the database for (var k = 0; k < prices.length; k++) {
     if (prices[k] != -1) {
     sheet.getRange(2+k, 7).setValue(parseFloat(prices[k]))